-Robert "Iceberg Slim" Beck became a famous and bestselling writer in the African-American community after spending over twenty years of his life as a pimp.
-Subsequently, his novels made him the most notorious pimp in America.
-His most famous novel, Pimp: The Story of My Life, is an autobiographical novel that was published in 1967 by the notorious Holloway House and sold millions of copies.
-Ironically, Beck saw little of the money.
+Robert "Iceberg Slim" Beck, after spending over twenty years of his life as a pimp, became a famous and bestselling writer in the African-American community.
+Subsequently, his novels made him the most notorious (former) pimp in America.
+His most famous book, Pimp: The Story of My Life, is an autobiographical novel that was published in 1967 by the notorious Holloway House and sold millions of copies.
+Ironically yet unsurprisingly, Beck saw little of the money.

-Like Nabokov, Beck would visualize his characters in his head, he wrote for long hours - sometimes up to 18 hours per day and like Proust, he was a recluse.
-Justin Gifford's Street Poison, The Biography of Iceberg Slim and Ian Whitaker's Iceberg Slim The Lost Interviews sheds some very interesting light on Beck's writing habits and his views on writers and writing:
+Justin Gifford's Street Poison, The Biography of Iceberg Slim and Ian Whitaker's Iceberg Slim The Lost Interviews sheds some very interesting light on Beck's writing habits and his views on writers and writing.

 Writing books is better than pimping.
 In fact, it's better than being a doctor or a lawyer.
 I don't have to go to court, I don't have to go to the hospital to perform an operation.
 I have no equipment...I don't even need paper; I'll write on the walls.
 All of my equipment [tapping his head] is in my noggin.
 And another thing; writing has been a wonderful boon for me, psychologically.
 The vacuum of ego that existed when I could no longer pimp has been filled most adequately.

 And Beck posited that to command an audience, a writer must be bare and confess: